Data Management Plan (DMP)

 - What’s the reason why you wish to deviate from the principle of preservation of data and of the minimum preservation term of 5 years? (max.
 700 characters)

-- Are there issues concerning research data are indicated in the ethics questionnaire of this application form?
-Which specific security measures those data require? (use up to 700 characters)
+- Are there issues concerning research data indicated in the ethics questionnaire of this application form?
+Which specific security measures do those data require? (use up to 700 characters)

 - Which other issues related to the data management are relevant to mention? (use up to 700 characters)

-These questions and the answers to them are part of the application file to be submitted to the evaluators.
-Applicants are not expected at this stage to present a detailed plan of approach, but rather to provide essential but concise information that can later be developed into a DMP.
+These questions and the corresponding answers are part of the application file to be submitted to the evaluators.
+The applicants are not expected to present a detailed plan of approach at this stage, but rather to provide essential but concise information that can later be developed into a DMP.
+The answers to these questions as well as the DMP should cover the full project, including all national and international partners involved in cross-institution projects.

-For all FWO-funded research projects starting from January 1 2019 onwards a DMP has to be submitted within 6 months after the official start date of the project.
-The DMP should not be submitted to FWO but to the research co-ordination office of the host institute; FWO may request the DMP in a random check.
-Projects already started before January 1, 2019 do not have to submit a DMP, though FWO recommends a DMP nonetheless as an integral part of sound scientific research.
-In this case the DMP may also be submitted to the research co-ordination office of the host institute.
+For all FWO-funded research projects with a start date on January 1, 2019 or later, an initial DMP must be developed within 6 months of the official start of the project.
+The initial DMP should not be submitted to FWO, but to the research coordination office of the host institution (or the department responsible for data management); however, FWO can request the DMP in a random check.
+For projects started before January 1, 2019, the preparation of a DMP is not mandatory, but FWO recommends a DMP nonetheless as an integral part of sound scientific research.
+In this case, a DMP can also be submitted to the research coordination office of the host institution.
 Predoctoral and postdoctoral fellows must meet the DMP requirement as well from the 2020 application round onwards.
-For cross-institutional projects, the supervisor-spokesperson or the holder of the grant is responsible for ensuring that the DMP for the full project is submitted timely at the main host institution.
-This DMP does not have to be submitted at the other host institutions.
+In the case of cross-institution projects, it is the responsibility of the supervisor-spokesperson or the fellowship holder to ensure that the DMP for the entire project is submitted timely to the research coordination office of the main host institution.
+This DMP does not have to be submitted to the other host institutions.
+The DMP should always cover the full project, including all contributions from national and international partners in the case of cross-institution projects.
+Even if the effective start date of a project or mandate differs from the official start date (e.g. due to a temporary suspension of a fellowship as a result of a research stay abroad), the initial DMP must be submitted to the research coordination office of the main host institution within 6 months of the official start date.
+This deadline can only exceptionally be postponed in cases of force majeure (e.g. due to sick leave, maternity leave or parental leave), always in consultation with FWO.

-At the end of the project, the final version of the DMP has to be added to the final report of the project; this should be submitted to FWO by the supervisor-spokesperson through FWO’s e-portal.
-This DMP may of course have been updated since its first version.
-The DMP is an element in the final evaluation of the project by the relevant expert panel.
+At the end of the project, the final version of the DMP must be attached to the final report of the project.
+This final version must be submitted to FWO via the e-portal by the supervisor-spokesperson or fellowship holder.
+The final DMP should be fully updated.
+The DMP is taken into consideration during the final evaluation of the project by the evaluation panel.
+In the absence of a detailed DMP, the final report will be considered as incomplete.

-- https://dmponline.be/ for researchers affiliated to an institute within the DMPBelgium consortium;
+- https://dmponline.be/ for researchers affiliated to a host institution within the DMPBelgium consortium;

-The contact details of the main host institutions for DMP related questions and guidance are as follows:
+The contact details of the main host institutions for DMP related questions and guidance are listed below:

 - VUB: email@example.com.